cloudogu/k8s-blueprint-operator/docs/operations/blueprintV2_format_en.md

 #### Name

-* Not optional
+* Required
 * Data type: string
-* Content: Specifies the name including namespace of the component.
+* Content: Specifies the name including the namespace of the component.
 * Example: `"name": "k8s/k8s-dogu-operator"`

 #### TargetState

-* Not optional
+* Required
 * Data type: string
 * Content: Specifies whether a component should be present or not.
 * Example: `"targetState": "present"` or `"targetState": "absent"`

 #### Version

 * Optional for `targetState=absent`.
-Not optional for `targetState=present`.
+Required for `targetState=present`.
 * Data type: string
 * Content: Specifies the version of the component.
 * Example: `"version": "12.15-2"`

 #### DeployConfig

-The `deployConfig` field offers the option of transferring specific configurations for the deployment of a component.
-This configuration can be used, for example, to define the component CR or any helm values.
+This configuration can be used to define certain fields of the component CR and among others it is therefore possible to set helm values.

 ##### deployConfig.deployNamespace